-Npm is included with most Node.js installations.
+Tip: Npm is included with most Node.js installations.
 Issue the command npm --version to check your current version.
 You can reference the Node.js release matrix to verify that the versions are compatible.

-• Plug-in client requirements: If you plan to install plug-ins, review the Software requirements for CLI plug-ins.
+- (Optional) ssh2 Package: Zowe CLI has a dependency on the ssh2 package.
+This package allows for more secure cryptographic ciphers to be used first on supporting hardware.
+See Installing the ssh2 Package for Zowe CLI. - Plug-in client requirements: If you plan to install plug-ins, review the Software requirements for CLI plug-ins.
 You must meet the client requirements for the Secure Credential Store and IBM Db2 plug-ins prior to installing them.